 The Collective Resources

 The Collective offers numerous mental health resources for students and educators.
 These resources are created and provided by our Collective partners.
 All our resources are free and downloadable.
-Stay up to date with new resources being released with The Bulletin.

 Believe In You focuses on building school connections, empowering future leaders and promoting mental health awareness for students and educators through the use of empowerment programs, video series, professional development and a speaking tour.